 3.3.
 Haemoscan will carry out the assignment promptly, with reasonable skill and care and in accordance with such requirements as the parties may agree in writing.
 Haemoscan shall use its best endeavours to ensure that all data, information and other material produced by Haemoscan for the Customer under the agreement will comply with all relevant regulations and codes of practice (including in particular, Good Laboratory Practice as currently referred to in the guidelines issued by the OECD) as may be supplemented or amended from time to time.

 3.4.
-Since Haemoscan itself is not certified to GLP or ISO 9001 standards or other regulations or codes of practice (yet), Haemoscan has no authority whatsoever to make any formal statement whether or not the objects under or subjects of study comply with certification criteria according to GLP or ISO 9001 standards or standards of other regulations or codes of practice.
+Since Haemoscan itself is not certified to GLP standards or other regulations or codes of practice (yet), Haemoscan has no authority whatsoever to make any formal statement whether or not the objects under or subjects of study comply with certification criteria according to GLP standards or standards of other regulations or codes of practice.
 Therefore, the decision and all the consequences thereof whether or not to use the data provided by Haemoscan for certification purposes or for clinical use and whether or not these data can be used to determine the safety of the objects under or subjects of study of (actual) use in humans, fully lay with the Customer and not to any extent with Haemoscan.